Oracle Cloud Infrastructure Bastion provides restricted and time-limited access to target resources that don't have public endpoints.

 - The Events service allows your development teams to automatically respond when a Bastion resource changes its state.
 See Bastion Events.

-After completing some prerequisite steps, create your first bastion and session.
+After completing some prerequisite steps, create a bastion and session.

-Before creating a bastion, you must have access to a target resource without a public endpoint, such as a Compute instance or database that is on a private subnet.
+Before creating a bastion, you must have access to a target resource without a public endpoint, such as a Compute instance or database that's on a private subnet.

 Create the required IAM policy.

-If you are not an administrator, you must be given access to the Bastion service in a policy (IAM) written by an administrator.
+If you're not an administrator, you must be given access to the Bastion service in a policy (IAM) written by an administrator.

 - Create a bastion.